DHEA and Athletic Performance

 There is little evidence to show that DHEA has any effect on enhancing muscle strength.
-Its use is banned by sports organizations such as the National Football League and Major League Baseball.
+Its use is banned by sports organizations such as the National Football League, Major League Baseball, and the National Collegiate Athletic Association.

 There are risks associated with using any pre-steroid enhancer.
 And the higher the dose, the greater the risk.
 Possible side effects include: